opulo-inc/lumenpnp/doc/content/en/docs/_index.md

 ### Timing

-Expect assembly to take about **six hours** provided all parts are printed and ready to use.
+Expect assembly to take about **eight hours** provided all parts are printed and ready to use.

 ### Tools Needed
 * M2 Allen Wrench